 - Despite their success often being built on people who were initially exposed to custom bikes via shops and fitters like Fit Werx, a number of smaller frame builders don’t work with dealers any longer.
 We lose a moderate number of bike sales and clients a year to these companies.

 - Most manufacturers are more motivated to sell things direct than support them after the fact.
 While one of the biggest things an independent dealer offers you before a purchase is experience with a variety of competing products and companies, one of the biggest things we offer after a purchase is experience and advocacy if you have an issue.
 We try to make a point of doing all that we can to make sure our clients are taken care of if a concern or issue arises with any product we have sold.
+Read more about buying a bike consumer direct here.

 2018 Bike Category Trends